logbn/zongzi/README.md

 per shard, Zongzi replica IDs are unique per cluster.
 Having independent replica ids simplifies many replica operations which may have previously required both a shard id and replica id to be passed together up and down the callstack.
-The loss of address space (`uint64 * uint64` vs `uint64`) is not expected to be a concern as 18.4 quintillion is still an astonomically large number.
-Having a materialized view of the global cluster state replicated to every host in the cluster makes it simple and efficient to derefence a replicaID to the correct host and shard.
+The loss of address space (`uint64 * uint64` vs `uint64`) is not expected to be a concern as 18.4 quintillion is still an astronomically large number.
+Having a materialized view of the global cluster state replicated to every host in the cluster makes it simple and efficient to dereference a replicaID to the correct host and shard.
 Dragonboat can't do this alone because its cluster state is decentralized.

 3. Any host may have at most one active replica of any shard.
 This aligns with many Dragonboat host operations like